gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classBslAdvectionVelocity.md

 **Parameters:**

+* `function_builder` Builder along the GridV direction used to build the interpolation representation of the advected function.
-* `interpolator_v` interpolator along the GridV direction which refers to the velocity space.
+* `function_evaluator` Evaluator along the GridV direction used to evaluate the advected function at the characteristic feet.